marafathussain/ML_book_easy/chapters/chapter2.md

 - Random Forests (some implementations)

 **When to use:**
-- You're using these specific algorithms
+- You are using these specific algorithms
 - Missing data patterns are complex
 - You want the algorithm to learn optimal treatment of missing values